-- Today (Tuesday) the pollution from the Holuhraun eruption will move towards northwest and later north with calm winds.
-Tomorrow (Wednesday) calm winds are expected early on with gas pollution around the volcano and west of it.
-In the afternoon the winds will slowly increase and the pollution will be carried towards north. - The Icelandic Met Office provides two-day forecasts on gas dispersion from the eruptive site in Holuhraun.
+- Today (Friday) gas pollution will be strongest northeast and east of the eruption site.
+Tomorrow (Saturday) gas pollution might be felt in many places in the northeast parts. - The Icelandic Met Office provides two-day forecasts on gas dispersion from the eruptive site in Holuhraun.
 Most reliable are the forecast maps approved my meteorologist on duty, see Gas forecast.
-And although still being developed further, an automatic forecast, see Gas model, is also available (trial run, see disclaimer). - Measurements of air quality can be found on the webpage www.airquality.is Data from handheld gas monitors, spread around the country, can also be found on that page - Instructions:
+And although still being developed further, an automatic forecast, see Gas model, is also available (trial run, see disclaimer). - Measurements of air quality can be found on the webpage www.airquality.is Data from handheld gas monitors, spread around the country, can also be found on that page